LESLIE: Jack in New York needs some help with a crawlspace, trying to finish floor of Yankee basement. What can we do for you?

 JACK: Well, it’s about 25×15 and then with an 8×8 jut to – on one end of it.
 So it’s L-shaped, basically.

-TOM: Well, I don’t have any quick ideas on how to create a hard-surface flooring when you don’t want to put concrete down there.
+TOM: Well, I don’t have any quick ideas on how to create a hard-surface flooring when you don’t want to put concrete down there to finish floor of Yankee basement.
 You could frame something but I mean it would be very temporary.
 I would really prefer that you put concrete.
 And you don’t have to do – it doesn’t have to be 6 inches thick.
 I can be 4 inches thick and pour it in sections.
 But I really think you should just budget for and use concrete down there because anything else you do is going to be very substandard.
 It’s not going to contribute to the value of your house.

 JACK: I hear you.
 Yeah, it sounds like a foot (ph) I was afraid I was going to hear.

 TOM: Yeah, OK.
 Well, look, you got all the hard work done digging it out.
 I would just budget for and save up for some concrete.
 Get a mason to help you or get somebody that’s used to finishing concrete.
 And get it all poured and it’ll be done in a day.

 TOM: It has to be done in a day because the concrete’s going to cure.

 Alright, Jack?
 Thanks so much for calling us at 888-MONEY-PIT.